 In my personal life…I’m from Central California and made my way to the East Coast where I live in Maryland with my husband and our two children.
 My favorite month is October.
 December is a close second.
 There’s something magical about a good coffee shop.
 I think being fancy is a lost art (and fully support a comeback).
 My favorite superheros are Thor and Loki, especially when paired on screen together, hello hotness.
 I mostly read romance novels, but have a weak spot for young adult and coming of age stories.
 I’ve never mastered the art of parallel parking.
 And I prefer a lake to a beach.
 What else would you like to know?

 Interested in understanding more about the life of an Author?
 Or maybe how we begin to start to write a 400 page book?
 Where we get our ideas and inspiration?
-Click here to ask me a Question on my Goodreads page.
+Click here to ask me a Question on my GoodReads page.
 Look forward to hearing from you. ~Emily